Central Pennsylvania Jazz Camp

-Therefore, Messiah College and Central Pennsylvania Friends of Jazz have made the difficult decision to cancel the 2020 Jazz Camp.
+Therefore, Messiah University and Central Pennsylvania Friends of Jazz have made the difficult decision to cancel the 2020 Jazz Camp.
 All other in-person camps at Messiah College have been cancelled, as well.

 We know that this is disappointing, although not totally unexpected news.
 We look forward to hosting

 camp each summer and we share in your disappointment.

 Whether you're new to jazz or have been playing for years, there's a place for you at the Central Pennsylvania Jazz Camp!

 Our camp teaches the art of jazz improvisation in small ensembles.
 Rather than reading charts in a big band, students work together to craft original arrangements that feature every player.
 Each ensemble is guided by an experienced and knowledgeable professional jazz musician.